Secret trails and tales of Offbeat Darjeeling

 10. Takdah (Distance: 28 km from Darjeeling):

-Takdah is a peaceful hill station about 28 kilometers from Darjeeling town, located in the Eastern Himalayas.
+Takdah is a peaceful hill station about 28 kilometres from Darjeeling town, located in the Eastern Himalayas.
 This quaint village, once a British cantonment, boasts colonial beauty due to its old houses and misty environment.
-Takdah is a serene retreat from crowded tourist spots, encompassed by rainbow-colored orchid centers and stunning tea gardens such as Rungli Rungliot and Gielle.
-“Takdah” owes its name to the Lepcha term “Tukdah,” meaning “mist,” which aptly describes the hazy ambiance of the place.
+Takdah is a serene retreat from crowded tourist spots, encompassed by rainbow-colored orchid centres and stunning tea gardens such as Rungli Rungliot and Gielle.
+“Takdah” owes its name to the Lepcha term “Tukdah,” meaning “mist,” which aptly describes the hazy ambience of the place.
 One may go for a stroll through forests of conifers, visit the historic Takdah Cantonment, or trek the Lamahatta trail to enjoy breathtaking views of the Eastern Himalayas.

 Takdah